xyngular/py-xcon/Readme.md

 - `CONFIG_DISABLE_DEFAULT_CACHER`, if 'true':
     - Only by default will the cache will be disabled.
-    - This only happens while resolving the `Default` on `xyn_config.config.Config.cacher`.
+    - This only happens while resolving the `Default` on `xcon.config.Config.cacher`.
-    - If you set `DynamoCacher` directly on `xyn_config.config.Config.cacher` via code, caching will still be used regardless.
+    - If you set `DynamoCacher` directly on `xcon.config.Config.cacher` via code, caching will still be used regardless.
     - Using this option disables the cacher without having to also disable the providers, this means it will still lookup params from SSM and so on, just not use the cached version.